 A cytotoxic extract is defined as a substance (or mixture of several phytochemical compounds) that is toxic for the cell, acting at several levels from simple metabolic disorders to apoptosis and/or necrosis induction.
 Actually, studying of plant extract's cytotoxicity is essential to determine appropriate dose prior to its biological uses.
 Nevertheless, the cytotoxic character is often sought in pharmaceutical field during the research for new drugs with various biological properties.
 The results presented in this section are those obtained with the commercial MTS test, e.g. the formazan formation followed at 490 nm.
 The measured absorbance values are directly proportional to the number of living cells and the results were expressed as the inhibition of cell proliferation and viability (Figure 1).
-Due to its intrinsic color which can quench or conceal measurements, serial dilutions of OTE were applied to cells: the highest concentration 100 indicates that the pure OTE was used at a final concentration of 1μl OTE into 100μl of medium, whereas the lowest concentration 1 indicates that the pure OTE into 100μl of medium.
+Due to its intrinsic color which can guench or conceal measurements, serial dilutions of OTE were applied to cells: the highest concentration 100 indicates that the pure OTE was used at a final concentration of 1μl OTE into 100μl of medium, whereas the lowest concentration 1 indicates that the pure OTE was diluted 1 to 100 and used at a final concentration of 1μl diluted OTE into 100μl of medium